(not ready yet)

 Living magazine..... yet.

-De Provence - This French pumpkin has an heirloom, rustic, almost medieval
+De Provence - (not ready yet) This French pumpkin has an heirloom, rustic, almost medieval

 look.
 It keeps a long, long time slowly turning from deep